-In cooler climates, late-maturing vegetables sown in June will not be ready for harvest until late fall.
-So get a jump on things by purchasing plants starts for these varieties.
-But those who live in warm climates can sow these same seeds straight into the ground in early spring.
-And just because a seed doesn't fall onto your climate's list for June, doesn't mean it can't be planted at all.
-You just need to do so at a different time.
+Late-maturing vegetables sown in June in cooler climates will not be ready for harvest until late fall.
+So get a jump on things by purchasing plant starts for these varieties.
+Gardeners who live in warm climates can sow those same seeds straight into the ground in early spring.
+Just because a seed doesn't fall onto your climate's list for June doesn't mean you can't plant it; you just need to do so at a different time.

-In June, plant root vegetables like radishes, carrots, beets, and potatoes, so that their sprouts appear after the last frost (which can happen mid-June in high mountain regions).
+In June, plant root vegetables like radishes, carrots, beets, and potatoes so their sprouts appear after the last frost (which can happen in mid-June in high mountain regions).
 Hardy plants like peas, scallions, kale, and chard also do well sown straight into the ground.
-But for cucumbers, squash, melon, and pumpkins, it's best to purchase starts to sow in June.

-Arguably, the Pacific Northwest and mid-Atlantic have some of the best climates for seed germination (and good soil to boot).
-Since seeds and seedlings love water and need to be constantly hydrated—almost soaked—in order to sprout, the mild June rains in the Pacific Northwest are perfect.
+These zones, the Pacific Northwest, Midwest, and mid-Atlantic, have some of the best climates for seed germination (and good soil to boot).
+Since seeds and seedlings love water and need to be constantly hydrated—almost soaked—to sprout, the mild June rains in the Pacific Northwest are perfect.

-Greens like arugula, chard, and spinach flourish in wet temperatures and will be some of the first crops you harvest.
-Beets, carrots, parsnips, and potatoes (the seed is the tuber itself) will also benefit from June planting.
-Pumpkin, squash, and zucchini seedlings love the moist soil.
-And with the days growing warmer and sunnier into June, this will allow the plants to proliferate.
-But if you plant them too soon in a rainy climate, they may rot before they flower.
+Pumpkin, squash, and zucchini seedlings love the moist soil and with the days growing warmer and sunnier into June, this will allow the plants to proliferate.
+Beets, carrots, parsnips, and potatoes will also benefit from June planting.
+But don't plant them too soon in a rainy climate or they may rot before they flower.

-Most climates on the islands of tropical Hawaii enjoy fresh produce year round.
-So similar to the continental south, Hawaiians are reaping their gardens' bounty in June.
-Still—beans, corn, watermelon, and tomatoes do well sown from seed in June.
-Really though, you can grow most vegetables year-round in Hawaii.
-If you're lucky enough to live there, practice succession planting (planting one crop after another in the same space).
-And make sure to rotate your crops, based on soil nutrient needs, so you don't deplete your soil in one spot.
+Most climates in zones 11 to 13 including the islands of tropical Hawaii enjoy fresh produce year-round.
+Like the continental south, Hawaiians are reaping their gardens' bounty in June, however, beans, corn, watermelon, and tomatoes do well from seed in June.
+If you live there, practice succession planting (planting one crop after another in the same space).
+Make sure to rotate your crops based on soil nutrient needs so you don't deplete your soil.